 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The K-1 II indeed provides for movie recording, while the 645D does not.
 The highest resolution format that the K-1 II can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 645D and the K-1 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-1 II offers a wider field of view (100%) than the one in the 645D (98%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the 645D has a higher magnification (0.78x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Pentax 645D and Pentax K-1 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-1 II and the 645D is in-body image stabilization (IBIS).
-The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 645D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 645D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax 645D and the Pentax K-1 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.